OpenBankingUK/knowledge-base-pub/docs/standards/read-write.md

 * Subsequently, retrieve account and transaction data.

-The links to the list of Account &amp; Transaction APIs :
+The links to the list of Account and Transaction APIs :
-<a href="https://openbankinguk.github.io/read-write-api-site3/v3.1.10/profiles/account-and-transaction-api-profile.html/" class="external-link" rel="nofollow">Account &amp; Transaction APIs</a>
+<a href="https://openbankinguk.github.io/read-write-api-site3/v3.1.10/profiles/account-and-transaction-api-profile.html" class="external-link" rel="nofollow">Account and Transaction APIs</a>

 ### **What APIs can an CBPII access?**